-But the brain is naturally predisposed to slumber.
-That's where it finally finds the time to sort through experiences, store the useful ones in memory, and spend some much-needed time with itself.
+Yet our brains are naturally predisposed to slumber.
+During sleep is when the brain finally finds the time to sort through experiences, store the useful ones in memory, and spend some much-needed time with itself.

 Now, picture your brain floating on a sea of dreams under a starry sky.
 Suddenly, someone unzips the sky, inserts a trumpet and delivers a deafening blast.

-It's time to shower, commute to your cubicle, stare at a screen, and do things that you would only do if someone paid you to.
+It's time to shower, commute to your cubicle, stare at a screen ... and work.

 So, knowing that your brain doesn't want to be here, how do we convince it otherwise?

-In many ways a brain in REM sleep resembles one that is awake.
-(Photo: juanedc [CC by 2.0]/Wikimedia Commons)
+In many ways a brain in REM sleep resembles one that's awake.
+(Photo: Juanedc from Zaragoza, España [CC BY 2.0]/Wikimedia Commons)

 More to the point, the brain has flooded your body with a powerful sleep hormone called melatonin.